cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 Original data is from the *2010 United States Census Summary File 1*.
 United States Census Bureau
 </figcaption>

 What's more interesting is that individuals of the same race tend to live around each other.
 The reasons behind this could be due to a multitude of reasons.
-One may be a want to be near social connections.
-Some others may be housing, employment, and police discrimination, separating races.
+One may want to be near social connections.
+Some others factors may be housing, employment, and police discrimination that separates races.

 **Race and Ethnicity 2010 - San Francisco Bay Area**